bensoltoff/personal-site/content/contact/about-me.md

 Since transitioning to the interdisciplinary field of computational social science, my focus has shifted to developing courses and curricular materials to integrate programming and computational methods in training in the social sciences.
 I teach undergraduate and graduate courses in research design, programming in R, data visualization, core mathematics, and statistical learning/computational modeling.

+I also offer custom training and research services for companies interested in learning and implementing data science techniques using R and programmatic workflows.
+I am an [RStudio certified trainer](https://education.rstudio.com/trainers/people/soltoff+benjamin/), and have experience teaching learners of all different backgrounds how to apply programmatic techniques to extract knowledge from data.
+For more information on the types of services I can offer you, [contact me directly.](#contact)

 ## Personal

 * My amazing wife Amanda